-You will be directed to the Glen Urquhart School website, where you will be asked to set up a simple account in order to register.
+When you register, you will be directed to the Glen Urquhart School website, where you will be asked to set up a simple account in order to complete registration.

 We learn about local animals by imagining we are those animals.
 The morning is filled with wild explorations, games, challenges, stories, and a bit of free play.
 We might walk like a raccoon and learn to catch small fish, learn to be alert like deer, or hide our nests like finches.
 Each day holds surprise and wonder.